 Installing Let’s Encrypt client

-On CentOS, the client is available in the Extra Packages for Enterprise Linux (EPEL) which you will need to first install and update.
+On CentOS, the client is available in the Extra Packages for Enterprise Linux (EPEL) which you will need first to install and update.

-sudo yum install epel-release
+sudo yum install epel-release sudo yum update

-sudo yum install nginx
+sudo yum install nginx sudo systemctl start nginx

 sudo yum install certbot python2-certbot-nginx